Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Theoretical framework

-where $\kappa=8\pi G$, $\epsilon^{\mu\rho\alpha\kappa}$ is the totally antisymmetric Levi-Civita tensor density, and the first term gives the linearised Einstein tensor for GR (to first order in $h$).
+which includes GR and all spacetime-symmetry breaking terms at arbitrary mass-dimension $d$.
+Here, $\kappa=8\pi G$, $\epsilon^{\mu\rho\alpha\kappa}$ is the totally antisymmetric Levi-Civita tensor density, and the first term gives the linearised Einstein tensor for GR (to first order in $h$).
 The hatted quantities are the gauge-invariant SME operators defined as

 where $\hat{s}^{\mu\rho\nu\sigma}$ is CPT even with $d\geq4$, $\hat{q}^{\mu\rho\nu\sigma}$ is CPT odd with $d\geq5$, and $\hat{k}^{\mu\rho\nu\sigma}$ is CPT even with $d\geq6$.
 The symmetry properties of the hatted operators can be read off the Young tableaux in Figure~\ref{fig:yt}.